harshitbuildsss/HealthOS/README.md

 # Development Roadmap

-The application will be built incrementally rather than trying to implement everything simultaneously.
+The application is being built incrementally, with each phase leaving the backend in a working state.

 ## Phase 0 — Setup